pixavier/mqtt4snap/README.md

 ## MQTT.js library

 MQTT4Snap *!* is based on [MQTT.js](https://github.com/mqttjs/MQTT.js).
-The version used is specified into the "load MQTT library" block
+The version used is specified into the "load MQTT library" block.

 ## Acknowledgents

 This project wouldn't exist without:

 - [MQTT.js](https://github.com/mqttjs/MQTT.js)
-- The "fetch JavaScript" block from [Bernat Romagosa](https://github.com/bromagosa)
+- The "load JS from url" and "load MQTT library" blocks from [Bernat Romagosa](https://github.com/bromagosa)
 - The mqttWildcard matching function, adapted from [https://github.com/hobbyquaker/mqtt-wildcard]